-The covered security functional requirement is also FPT_PHP.3 'Resistance to physical attack', since these measures make it difficult to manipulate the write process of the NVM.
+The covered security functional requirement is also FPT_PHP.3 'Resistance to physical attack", Version 0.6 Date: 2011-04-15 Page: 61 of 77 since these measures make it difficult to manipulate the write process of the NVM.
 The covered security functional requirements are FPT_FLS.1, FPT_PHP.3 and FDP_SDI.1.